RQConf_PartnerLoginUrl RQConf_CheckUrl

 Reduction of the maximum contribution

-If, in 2022, you turned 18 or were entitled to a disability pension under the QPP or the CPP, contact us.
+If, in 2024, you turned 18 or were entitled to a disability pension under the QPP or the CPP, see tables 1 and 2 in Schedule U to find the applicable amount.

 For more information about the QPP, see The Québec Pension Plan on the Retraite Québec website.